Using the MeshCore Python API

 Which Python version do I need?

-Python 3.8 or higher is required.
+Python 3.10 or higher is required.
 Check with python --version or python3 --version.
-Download Python from python.org if you don't have it yet.
+Download Python from python.org if you have an older version.

 Start with Python development

 Ready to build custom MeshCore applications?
-Install the Python API and start experimenting.
+Install the meshcore library and start experimenting.